qgis/QGIS-Documentation/source/docs/user_manual/print_composer/composer_items/composer_legend.rst

     tree, styles that have no feature satisfying a condition.
 Note that the features are nevertheless kept and shown in the composer map item.

-  While the default behavior of the legend item is to mimic the Layers panel tree, displaying the same groups, layers and classes of symbology, right-click any item offers you options to hide layer's name or raise it as a group or subgroup.
+  While the default behavior of the legend item is to mimic the :guilabel:`Layers panel` tree, displaying the same groups, layers and classes of symbology, right-click any item offers you options to hide layer's name or raise it as a group or subgroup.
 In case you have made some changes to a layer, you can revert them by choosing :guilabel:`Reset to defaults` from the contextual menu.

   After changing the symbology in the QGIS main window, you can click on **[Update All]** to adapt the changes in the legend element of the Print Composer.